amirulaimanr/amirulaimanr/README.md

 - 👯 I’m looking to collaborate on **Java and Web Projects**

-- 👨🏻‍💻 I'm experienced in **Web Development, Android Application Development, AI Machine Learning, Data Analysis, Embedded System and IoT**
+- 👨🏻‍💻 I'm experienced in **Web Development, Android Application Development, AI Machine Learning, Data Analysis, Embedded System , Cloud development and IoT**

 - 📫 How to reach me **amirulaimanrohaimi@gmail.com**